meltingice/CamanJS/README.md

 cake build
 ```

 The resulting files will be placed in the dist/ folder.
+Plugins will be automatically discovered and added to caman.full.js after the core library.

 ## CDN JS Hosting

 CamanJS is hosted on CDN JS if you're looking for a CDN hosting solution.
 It is the full and minified version of the library, which means all plugins are included.
 Simply load CamanJS directly from [this URL](http://ajax.cdnjs.com/ajax/libs/camanjs/2.2/caman.full.min.js) for usage on your site.

 ## NodeJS Compatibility

-There is now a version of CamanJS that is made to work with NodeJS.
-It has all of the functionality of the normal browser version, including plugins.
-Take a look at the [node branch](https://github.com/meltingice/CamanJS/tree/node) for more information.
+This is currently in flux.
+The node branch will still have a working node version for now, as will npm, but it has not been upgraded to the new codebase yet.

 **tl;dr**